 • speech development (33)

-Fresh comments
+Recent comments

-• Gulnaz on Aphasia after a stroke
+• Gulnaz on Aphasia after stroke

-• Elizabeth on Aphasia after a stroke
+• Elizaveta on Aphasia after stroke

-or in parts only with the written permission of the author or with the obligatory indication of the full name. the author and placing an active link to the site!
+or in parts only with the written permission of the author or with the obligatory indication of the full name. author and placing an active link to the site!

 What is perseveration?
 The concept of perseveration in speech therapy and psychology